Napa County wine

 Napa County wine refers to the viticulture and winemaking in Napa County, California, United States.
-County names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that county and do not require registration with the United States Department of the Treasury Alcohol and Tobacco Tax and Trade Bureau.

-The vast majority of Napa County is covered by the boundaries of the world-famous Napa Valley AVA, an American Viticultural Area, and its various sub-appellations.
+The vast majority of Napa County's 45275 acre cultivated land is within the boundaries of the world-famous Napa Valley American Viticultural Area (AVA) and its numerous sub-appellations.
 The portion of the county that falls outside of the boundaries of the Napa Valley AVA is northeast of the Chiles Valley AVA, where few grapes are cultivated.

 Few wines are produced that carry a Napa County appellation of origin designation, as almost every wine produced from grapes grown in the county is eligible for release with the more commercially profitable Napa Valley AVA designation.
 The most common use of Napa County on a wine label is when a wine has been produced from grapes grown in two or more counties, such as Sonoma County and Napa County.
 In such a case, the wine label must indicate what percentage of grapes were sourced from each county.

 History

 Early history

 The Napa County wine industry began when George Yount, of Sonoma County, grew the first wine grapes in Napa Valley in the mid-nineteenth century.
 Although he is credited with starting the wine industry, Yount did not grow the industry, and it was not until Charles Krug arrived in Napa that the industry began to explode.
 In 1858, Charles Krug began producing wine in Napa with vintner John Patchett’s grapes.
-Three years later, in 1861, Krug founded Charles Krug winery (Napa County’s first commercial winery), which still exists today, and with the guidance of winemakers Agoston Haraszthy and John Patchett along with Patchett’s grapes, Charles Krug began to produce wine.
-Between 1870 and 1880, Napa County’s wine output increased by almost 1000%, and by 1890 Napa County was California’s leading county in terms of gallons of wine produced.
+Three years later, in 1861, Krug founded Charles Krug winery (Napa County's first commercial winery), which still exists today, and with the guidance of winemakers Agoston Haraszthy and John Patchett along with Patchett's grapes, Charles Krug began to produce wine.
+Between 1870 and 1880, Napa County's wine output increased by almost 1000%, and by 1890 Napa County was California's leading county in terms of gallons of wine produced.
 Much of the growth that Napa County experienced in the late nineteenth century is due to developments in infrastructure such as the telegraph and the railroad as well as cheap Chinese labor.
 The development of the railroad in Napa made it easy to transport crops, wine, and tourists.

-During Napa County’s wine production boom, California wine had a reputation for false labelling and dishonest adulteration processes.
-At this time, Gustave Niebaum, a wealthy businessman, established Inglenook winery with the intention of improving the wine industry’s image.
-Niebaum had a vision for Napa County, and in 1888 Niebaum began growing high quality wine grapes using French methods and techniques.
-Napa County experienced global exposure at the 1889 World’s Fair in Paris where Inglenook wines won awards.
+During the tremendous growth in the 1870s, California wine developed a reputation for false labelling and dishonest adulteration processes.
+Gustave Niebaum, a wealthy businessman, established Inglenook winery with the intention of improving the wine industry's image, and in 1888 he began growing high quality wine grapes using French methods and techniques.
+Napa County experienced global exposure at the 1889 World's Fair in Paris where Inglenook wines won awards.
 Niebaum helped to improve the wine-making business in Napa so that it began to attract other wealthy entrepreneurs.